TL;DR

 Still not sure which is right for your business?
 TailWind works with businesses to design and manage wireless LANs that support your long-term growth goals.

-How Do WiFi 6 and 6E Improve Enterprise Wireless LANs?
+How Do WiFi 6 And 6E Improve Enterprise Wireless LANs?

 Both WiFi 6 and WiFi 6E bring major improvements to your wireless LAN (WLAN) performance and reliability, including: